 OVERVIEW: The Greenbaum Foundation invests in animal advocacy, animal abuse prevention, animal sanctuaries, human rights and trafficking, human health, and education.

 PROFILE: Established in 1991, the Greenbaum Foundation was created and funded by Jim Greenbaum.
 Greenbaum says he began his career with the intention to make as much money as possible so he could make the world a better place.
 He’s said that whether he became wealthy or not, this was the kind of work in which he would like to be involved.
 His approach follows the Effective Altruism philosophy of calculating and pursuing the greatest quantity of good that money can achieve.
-The foundation believes that "[b]eing a bystander to suffering is not an option.”
-The foundation invests in animal advocacy & education, documentaries, human health, and human rights & trafficking, among other concerns.
+The foundation believes that "[b]eing a bystander to suffering is not an option” and invests in animal advocacy and education, documentaries, human health, and human rights, huma traffickin and promoting philanthropy.

-The foundation's human rights and trafficking program focuses on human rights, human trafficking, and health, with an emphasis on women and children, mostly outside of North America.
+The foundation's human rights and trafficking grantmaking seeks to address "[a]ll forms of modern-day slavery; ending child marriage, female genital cutting, gender-based violence, and barriers preventing women from having equal rights; fighting child abuse, neglect, and the trafficking of children and youth for sex and labor; and stopping forced prostitution."
 Greenbaum’s giving for humanitarian aid stretches to India, Uganda, Haiti, and Myanmar, among others.
-The program seeks to address "all forms of modern-day slavery; ending child marriage, female genital cutting, gender based violence, and barriers preventing women from having equal rights; fighting child abuse, neglect, and the trafficking of children and youth for sex and labor; and stopping forced prostitution."
-Greenbaum also funds organizations working with refugees living in conflict areas, and people fleeing persecution.
+The foundation also funds organizations working with refugees living in conflict areas, and people fleeing persecution.
 Its refugee work similarly emphasizes women and children and their abuse.

-Finally, Greenbaum also invests in a health program, which promotes a plant-based diet among other things.
-However, this funding also supports organizations that benefit developing regions.
+Finally, Greenbaum's health program promotes a plant-based diet among other things; however, this funding also supports organizations that benefit developing regions.
 For Greenbaum, development grantees typically work from within a group or community.
-Jim Greenbaum said via email that "one can facilitate conversations that may lead to change, but those conversations must always be done in a manner that is respectful of the culture within which one is working.
+Jim Greenbaum said via email that "[o]ne can facilitate conversations that may lead to change, but those conversations must always be done in a manner that is respectful of the culture within which one is working.
 In addition, the facilitators themselves should be members of the communities or ethnic groups in which they are hoping to facilitate change.
 Communities are given the tools to create change from within."

 Development grants range from $1,000 to about $100,000 for more established organizations.
 The foundation has only two trustees, Jim Greenbaum and his wife Lucie Berreby-Greenbaum.
-While the Greenbaum Foundation does not accept unsolicited proposals.
-Development inquiries may be sent to info-A@greenbaumfoundation.org.
+The Greenbaum Foundation does not accept unsolicited proposals.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)